Stock market today: Asia follows Wall St lower as US, Chinese foreign ministers meet

 Software maker Adobe rose 0.9% after reporting solid financial results and raising its profit forecast.

-In energy markets, benchmark U.S. crude lost $1 to $70.93 per barrel in electronic trading on the New York mercantile Exchange.
+In energy markets, benchmark U.S. crude lost 96 cents to $70.97 per barrel in electronic trading on the New York Mercantile Exchange.
 The contract rose $1.16 on Friday to $71.78.
-Brent crude, the price basis for international oil trading, declined $1.16 to $75.45 per barrel in London.
-It gained 94 cents the previous session to $76.61.
+Brent crude, the price basis for international oil trading, declined $1.08 to $75.53 per barrel in London.
+It gained 94 cents in the previous session to $76.61.

 Credit: AP